hunter-teacher-cert/summer-2020-topics-project-kp-duty/2-Bitcoin/README.md

 Given a coding framework to generate a hash value using SHA256, students will create a method to find a nonce value that generates a hash value with a given difficulty.
 The difficulty in Bitcoin mining is set by requiring a certain number of leading zeros in the final hash value for the block.

 ### Materials
-[ProofOfDumplings.java](ProofOfDumplings.java) Starter code for students.
+[ProofOfDumplings.java](ProofOfDumplings.java)  - Starter code for students.

-[ProofOfDumplingsSolution.java](ProofOfDumplingsSolution.java) A sample solution with timer to demonstrate runtime.
+[ProofOfDumplingsSolution.java](ProofOfDumplingsSolution.java)  - A sample solution with timer to demonstrate runtime.

-[SHA256.java](SHA256.java) A class with the static method `calculateHash(data)` that students can use in a bigger project - i.e. - they can call `SHA256.calculateHash(data)`.
+[SHA256.java](SHA256.java)  - A class with the static method `calculateHash(data)` that students can use in a bigger project - i.e. - they can call `SHA256.calculateHash(data)`.

 ### Additional Resources for Teaching & Learning
 Video:

-*Start at time 11:44 to help introduce this activity* - [Blockchain Basics Explained - Hashes with Mining and Merkle trees](https://www.youtube.com/watch?v=lik9aaFIsl4)
+[Blockchain Basics Explained - Hashes with Mining and Merkle trees](https://www.youtube.com/watch?v=lik9aaFIsl4)  - *Start at time 11:44 to help introduce this activity*

 How to include SHA256 in a Java program:
 * [www.baeldung.com/sha-256-hashing-java](https://www.baeldung.com/sha-256-hashing-java)
 * [geeksforgeeks.org/sha-256-hash-in-java/](https://www.geeksforgeeks.org/sha-256-hash-in-java/)

----

 ## Extenions:
 *For students that have made a Block & Blockchain implementation in code, keep going!*
 * Add a Merkle Root, nonce, and Signature Hash variables to the Block class.
 Then include your nonce generator (or Proof of Work) method to the Block class or make a Miner class.
 * Students can try to go even further to create a more robust Bitcoin implementation.
-See [Savjee Simply Explained](https://www.savjee.be/2018/02/Transactions-and-mining-rewards/) for more ideas.
+See [Savjee Simply Explained](https://www.savjee.be/2018/02/Transactions-and-mining-rewards/) for more ideas and to see sample code in Javascript.